 When you allocate money to an Indexed Strategy that uses the First Trust Barclays Edge Index, you will not be investing in that Index, or in any stock or bonds included in that Index.
 The First Trust Barclays Edge Index is calculated assuming that dividends paid on stocks that make up the First Trust Barclays Edge Index are reinvested.
-In addition, because the performance of the First Trust Barclays Edge Indexed Strategy is linked to the performance of the First Trust Barclays Edge Index, and because the Index is an "excess return index" that subtracts a risk-free interest rate from the price and dividend return of the securities, your return will be less than that of a direct investment in such stocks and bonds.
+In addition, because the performance of the First Trust Barclays Edge Indexed Strategy is linked to the performance of the First Trust Barclays Edge Index and not the performance of the stocks and bonds included in the Index, and because the Index is an "excess return index" that subtracts a risk-free interest rate from the price and dividend return of the securities, your return will be less than that of a direct investment in such stocks and bonds.
 Due to the Positive Return Factors, any positive return may be less than the performance of the First Trust Barclays Edge Index.